2022 Annual Report to Membership

 Chuck Zigmund, Member

-As we look back on 2021, we can say our financial performance was strong: we posted a net income of $502,279 which is an all-time high.
-Assets broke the $60 million dollar mark, and we ended the year at $60,290,084.
-In addition, member deposits increased $6,732,624 for the year.
-Our loan-to-share ratio is a healthy 82% and the delinquency rate is very low.
-At the close of 2021, SCCU is profitable, well capitalized and investing in the future.
+As we look back on 2022, we can say our financial performance was strong: we posted a net income of $ 378,259 which is excellent.
+While this is lower than our all-time high income set in 2021, the higher deposit rates that we are paying our members increased our expenses but for the benefit of our members.
+Assets broke the $63 million dollar mark, and we ended the year at $ 63,154,245.
+In addition, member deposits increased $2,383,565 for the year.
+Our loan-to-share ratio is a healthy 93% and the delinquency rate is very low.
+At the close of 2022, SCCU is profitable, well capitalized and investing in the future.

 |(A Well Capitalized Credit Union is defined as having a ratio of 7.0%)|

-Even with all the technology that is available, it is the staff of SCCU that makes this place special.
-The staff did another amazing job to make sure their members were taken care of.
+As we become more reliant on technology that is available in banking, it is the staff of SCCU that makes this place special.
+The staff did another amazing job to make sure the members were taken care of.
 A big THANK YOU goes out to all of them.

 It is your participation as a member-owner that makes us strong.
 When you fully participate in our services and programs you make SCCU even stronger.
 Membership eligibility extends to your family, friends and co-workers and makes SCCU grow.
 Members helping members, it is a business model that has worked at SCCU since 1934.